brahle/odes/README.md

 # ODES

-A simple encryptor and decryptor script that uses pycrypto.
+A simple encryptor and decryptor script that uses pycrypto's implementation of AES-256 to encrypt/decrpyt files.

 ## Inspiration